Linaro/lava/doc/v2/simple-admin.rst

    Your preferred test plan may be infeasible to automate and some level of compromise will be required.

+#. **Users are all admins too** - this will come back to bite!
+However, there
+   are other ways in which this can occur even after administrators have restricted users to limited access.
+Test jobs (including hacking sessions) have full access to the device as root.
+Users, therefore, can modify the device during a test job and it depends on the device hardware support and device configuration as to what may happen next.
+Some devices store bootloader configuration in files which are accessible from userspace after boot.
+Some devices lack a management interface that can intervene when a device fails to boot.
+Put these two together and admins can face a situation where a test job has corrupted, overridden or modified the bootloader configuration such that the device no longer boots without intervention.
+Some operating systems require a debug setting to be enabled before the device will be visible to the automation (e.g. the Android Debug Bridge).
+   It is trivial for a user to mistakenly deploy a default or production system which does not have this modification.

+   Administrators need to be mindful of the situations from which users can (mistakenly or otherwise) modify the device configuration such that the device is unable to booting without intervention when the next job starts.
+This is one of the key reasons for :term:`health checks <health check>` to run sufficiently often that the impact on other users is minimised.

+.. index:: administrator

+.. _lava_admin_roles:

+Roles of LAVA administrators
+****************************

+The ongoing roles of administrators include:

+* monitor the number of devices which are online
+* identify the reasons for health check failures
+* communicate with users when a test job has made the device unbootable (i.e. *bricked*)
+* recover devices which have gone offline
+* restrict command line access to the dispatcher(s) and device(s) to only other administrators.
+This includes access to the serial console server and the remote power control service.
+Ideally, users must not have any access to the same subnet as the dispatchers and devices, **except** for the purposes of accessing devices during :ref:`hacking_session`.
+This may involve port forwarding or firewall configuration and is **not** part of the LAVA software support.
+* to keep the instance at a sufficiently high level of reliability that :ref:`continuous_integration` produces results which are themselves reliable and useful to the developers.
+To deliver this reliability, administrators do need to sometimes prevent users from making mistakes which are likely to take devices offline.

+.. _best_admin_practices:

 Best practice
 *************